hossamMohamed00/online-auction-system/docs/ERD-online-auction-system.md

 The web client will be hosted using any free web hosting platform such as firebase or netlify.
 A domain will be purchased for the site, and configured to point to the web host's server public IP.

 We'll deploy the server to a (likely shared) VPS for flexibility.
 The VM will have HTTP/HTTPS ports open, and we'll start with a manual deployment, to be automated later using Github actions or similar.
 The server will have closed CORS policy except for the domain name and the web host server.

+## Implement Real-time Protocol

+### What’s WebSocket?

+WebSocket is a computer communications protocol, providing full-duplex communication channels over a single TCP connection.
+The WebSocket protocol was standardized by the IETF as RFC 6455, and the WebSocket API in Web IDL is being standardized by the W3C.
+WebSocket is distinct from HTTP.

+### What’s Socket.IO?

+Socket.IO is a JavaScript library for realtime web applications.
+It enables realtime, bi-directional communication between web clients and servers.
+It has two parts: a client-side library that runs in the browser, and a server-side library for Node.js.

+### What’s Redis Pub/Sub?

+Redis Pub/Sub implements the messaging system where the senders (in redis terminology called publishers).
+The pub-sub pattern allows senders of messages, called publishers to publish messages to receivers called subscribers through a channel without knowledge of which subscribers exist — if any.
+All subscribers exist at the time the message received can receive the message at the same time.

+### Why use Redis for WebSocket communication?

+Actually, using Websocket is enough as the transport protocol to communicate between the clients.
+But there is some scenario that makes our chat realtime application struggle.
+Let’s consider a chat application.
+When a user first connects, a corresponding WebSocket connection is created within the application (WebSocket server) and it is associated with the specific application instance.
+This WebSocket connection is what empowers the medium to enables us to broadcast chat messages between users.
+Now, if a new user comes in, they may be connected to a new instance.
+So we have a scenario where different users (hence their respective WebSocket connections) are associated with different instances.
+As a result, they will not be able to exchange messages with each other — this is unacceptable, even for our toy chat application.
+So, we need to use Redis Pub/Sub events to makes those things run-in smoothly.

 ## References